bitubhaiyt/VirtualMaster/README.md

-# VirtualMaster Play store D escription
+# VirtualMaster Play store Description
 Virtual Master runs another Android System on your device, based on our Android on Android Virtualization Technology.

 With Virtual Master, you can have another Android System running on your device, isolated from the Android System of your device.